benformosa/fm/doc/fm-user-guide.md

 ### Troubleshooting running application
 #### Web page loads but looks strange
 **Symptoms:** Web pages use browser default style, no images or styles are loaded.
-If you attempt to log out, you see a 404 error page.
+If you attempt to sign out, you see a 404 error page.
 You may see log messages such as:

 ```